 Discharging Student Loans in a Chapter 7 Bankruptcy Case

-While most student loans are not eligible for a bankruptcy discharge, some debtors may qualify for a discharge of student loans.
+Most student loans are not eligible for a bankruptcy discharge.
+Some debtors may qualify for a discharge of student loans.
 However, debtors must meet strict eligibility requirements to discharge student loans in bankruptcy.
-The court must determine that the debtor will experience an undue hardship if the debtor is required to repay the student loans.
+Moreover, the court must determine that debtor will experience undue hardship if the debtor requires to repay the student loans.

 In February 2018, The Education Department announced that it would be reviewing the requirements for determining if a debtor qualifies for a bankruptcy discharge of student loan debt.
 Until the federal government changes the standards, the bankruptcy courts continue to apply the Brunner Test to determine if a debtor qualifies for a student loan discharge in Chapter 7.